 - 15.5.9 From an air quality perspective predicted pollutant concentrations in the Construction scenario show that concentrations of all pollutants are below all environmental standard values for all pollutants, indicating that air quality in the vicinity of the Site remains of a good quality. - 15.5.10 There are no areas of community land within the Site or within 100m of the Site boundary. - 15.5.11 Community land has a high sensitivity due to its beneficial importance in the wider area.
-The magnitude of impact during construction is unchanged (no impact) resulting in a Neutral significance of impact.

-- 15.5.12 The existing businesses located within proximity to the Site will not be directly impacted by the construction phase.
+The magnitude of impact during construction is unchanged (no impact) resulting in a Neutral significance of impact. - Industry and Business Development Land - 15.5.12 The existing businesses located within proximity to the Site will not be directly impacted by the construction phase.
 Sperrin Galvanisers Ltd is the only business within 500m from the Site.
 Most activities by this business are logistics or manufacturing and would be considered of low sensitivity but there also are some aspects such as traffic and noise that could be considered of medium sensitivity.
 The sensitivity of the area can be considered "low" both for dust soiling impacts and for human health impacts from PM10 releases from all activities, on account of the distance from the activity source to the receptors, and the existing low background concentration particulates (<24μg/m3). - 15.5.13 Additionally, the Site on which the Proposed Development will be located is adjacent to the footprint of the existing Tynagh Power Station Site.
 Activities by this business are power generation and would be considered of low sensitivity to the Proposed Development, also power generation. - 15.5.14 Industry and business development has a high sensitivity due to its localised importance as designated industry and its important for generating jobs, developing key industries, and keeping the economy moving forward.
 The magnitude of impact during construction is unchanged (no impact) resulting in a Neutral significance of impact.
 There will be no indirect impact to industry and business development land.

 - 15.5.15 During the construction period of the Proposed Development, there will be no direct or indirect impact on the permitted planning application by Sperrin Galvanisers Ltd (Reference Number: 19633) outlined in Table 15.5.
-The acoustic barriers permitted in that application are constructed while construction on the permitted extension to the existing workshop at Sperrin Galvanisers has not commenced. - 15.5.16 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
+The acoustic barriers permitted in that application are constructed while construction on the permitted extension to the existing workshop at Sperrin Galvanisers has not commenced. - 15.5.16 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
 PL07.313538) that is a separate 299MW development and project to that of the Proposed Development which is for a 350MW facility.
 Submitted Development Ref: 21/2192 is to be located to the south of the Proposed Development, primarily to the west of the existing Tynagh Power Station.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT. - 15.5.17 No other pending or permitted planning applications (received or approved within the last 5 years) within the vicinity of the Site (as per Table 15.5), including that of the Submitted Development Ref: 21/2192, will be impacted directly or indirectly by the construction phase of the Proposed Development.
+Planning approval was obtained for the Approved Development Ref: 21/2192 however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints. - 15.5.17 No other pending or permitted planning applications (received or approved within the last 5 years) within the vicinity of the Site (as per Table 15.5), including that of the Approved Development Ref: 21/2192, will be impacted directly or indirectly by the construction phase of the Proposed Development.
 The magnitude of impact during construction is unchanged (no impact) resulting in a Neutral significance of impact.